uditze/diversity-bot/README.md

 # AI Chat Starter

-This repository is a simple example of a full‑stack project using GPT‑4o.
-It contains a minimal Express backend and a small React frontend.
+This repository contains "Albert", a simple multilingual chatbot that uses the OpenAI Assistants API (GPT‑4o) through an Express backend and a small React frontend.

 ```
-/backend   Node.js server exposing `/api/chat`
+/backend   Node.js server exposing `/chat`
 /frontend  React application built with Vite
 ```